zhcmeng/smolagents/README.md

 agent = CodeAgent(tools=[DuckDuckGoSearchTool()], model=HfApiModel())

-agent.run("What time would the world's fastest car take to travel from New York to San Francisco?")
+agent.run("What time would it take for a leopard at full speed to run through Pont des Arts?")
 ```

 > TODO: Add video